-The Chancellor or designee will make the decision to officially close the College due to inclement weather.
-It is the student's responsibility on any questionable day of bad weather to check the College website, Facebook, or call 309-779-7700 to access messages regarding cancellation of classes or clinical experiences.
-In addition, if classes or clinical experiences are cancelled, a call will be made to the following television stations: WQAD Channel 8, and KWQC Channel 6.
-The announcement will also be posted on the College website.
-The announcement will be made by 5:00am.
-Upon cancellation, the College is cancelled for the entire day, including evening (PM) experiences.
-If the weather becomes severe during the daytime, evening (PM) experiences will be cancelled as soon as possible.
+The Chancellor or designee will decide to officially close the College due to inclement weather.
+A college-wide Trinity Text Alert System will be issued followed by an update to the College home page website, Facebook, The Trinity Alert System and a Faculty/Student email notification, informing the campus that classes or clinical experiences are canceled.
+In addition, a call will be made to the following television stations: WQAD Channel 8, and KWQC Channel 6.
+The announcement will be made by 5:00 am.
+Upon cancellation, the College is canceled for the entire day, including evening (PM) experiences.
+If the weather becomes severe during the daytime, evening (PM) experiences will be canceled as soon as possible.